oznogon/gattaibushido-public/playbooks/_playbooks_core_data.md

 # ROBOS

 ## Anthro-Guardian: Stalwart and Dependable

-* **Summon Effect:** When the Anthro-Guardian joins the battle, the Team can restore a number of spent Buffers equal to your Robo Rank, assigned as you choose.
+* **Summon Effect:** When the Anthro-Guardian first joins the battle, the Team can restore a number of spent Buffers equal to your Robo Rank, assigned as you choose.
-* **Rider Bonus:** As the stalwart defender, Anthro-Guardian's Endurance equals 6 plus 3x your Robo Rank (instead of 6 + Rank)
+* **Rider Bonus:** As the stalwart defender, Anthro-Guardian's Endurance equals 6 plus 2x your Robo Rank (instead of 6 + Rank)

 ## Eagle: Visionary and Versatile

 * **Summon Effect:** As the great hunter, Eagle brings news of the coming storms on the distant horizons.
-When Eagle is summoned, if Coach has any Active (up) Omens on the table, he must flip one down (without spending it) for each Rank in your Robo.
+When Eagle is first summoned, if Coach has any Active (face-up) Omens on the table, he must flip one down (without spending it).
+If Coach does not have any active Omens on the table, you may instead Draw a card.
-* **Rider Bonus:** Eagle's flight bestows supreme combat mobility, giving you +1 Strike while in the cockpit.
+* **Rider Bonus:** Eagle's flight bestows supreme combat mobility, increasing your Strike by your Robo Rank while in the cockpit.

 ## Lion: Fierce and Fearsome

 * **Summon Effect:** Lion always bursts into the scene with an inspiring roar, filling your Team with courage and the enemy with fear.
-When Lion is summoned, an opponent of your choice must Discard a number of cards equal to Lion's Rank.
+When Lion is first summoned, an opponent of your choice must Discard a number of cards equal to your Robo Rank.
 This cannot force them to discard their final card.
-* **Rider Bonus:** While piloting Lion, Pushes against your cards have -1 to their Strike, due to the fierceness of Lion's attacks.
+* **Rider Bonus:** While piloting Lion, Counters against your cards have -1 to their Strike, due to the fierceness of Lion's attacks.

 ## Panda: Large and Loveable

 * **Summon Effect:** Everyone loves the Panda!
-When Summoned, she brings with her a pool of special Buffers equal to her Rank, which can only be spent to counter Schism damage incurred during this battle.
+When first Summoned, she brings with her a pool of special Buffers equal to your Robo Rank, which can only be spent to counter Schism damage incurred by your Team during this battle.
 * **Rider Bonus:** Panda Belly Smash!
-When an enemy triggers +Trauma during the fight, you can choose to *immediately* shift it to Panda's endurance and then inflict +Trauma.
+When an enemy hits you with +Trauma during the fight, you can choose to *immediately* shift it to Panda's endurance and then inflict +Trauma.

 ## Rhino: Reckless and Ruinous

 * **Summon Effect:** Rhino always makes a destructive entrance.
-When summoned, Rhino causes +Ruin, and you gain Charges equal to 2x your Robo Rank.
+When first summoned, Rhino causes +Ruin, and you restore Charges equal to 2x your Robo Rank.
-* **Rider Bonus:** While piloting Rhino, all of your Push actions have +Trauma and +Ruin, because Rhino is rough and ready with zero craps to give.
+* **Rider Bonus:** While piloting Rhino, all of your Counter actions trigger +Trauma and +Ruin, because Rhino is rough and ready with zero craps to give.

 ## Spider: Protective and Secretive

 * **Summon Effect:** Spider enters upon a growing network of powerful webs, which can hold together even the most chaotic battlefields.
-She brings with her a pool of special Buffers equal to her Rank, which can only be spent to counter +Ruin damage incurred during this battle.
+When first summoned, she brings with her a pool of special Buffers equal to her Rank, which can only be spent to counter +Ruin damage incurred during this battle.
-* **Rider Bonus:** While piloting Spider, you draw a new card into your Hand every time one of your cards is Beat-Back, because Spider *totally* saw that coming.
+* **Rider Bonus:** While piloting Spider, you draw a new card into your Hand every time one of your cards is Blocked, because Spider *totally* saw that coming.

 ## T-Rex: Hungry and Horrendous

 * **Summon Effect:** T-Rex charges into the fray with a hunger for immediate chewy-chewy-chomping action.
-If you Push on the same turn in which you summoned T-Rex, a modify your Strike for that Push by twice your Robo Rank.
+If you Counter on the same turn in which you first summoned T-Rex, modify your Strike for that Counter by twice your Robo Rank (ignoring Rider Bonus).
-* **Rider Bonus:** While piloting T-Rex, all of your Push actions have +Trauma but are also -2 to Strike, because T-Rex has a massive bite but tiny widdle arms.
+* **Rider Bonus:** While piloting T-Rex, all of your Counters trigger +Trauma but are also -2 to Strike, because T-Rex has a massive bite but tiny widdle arms.

 ## Wolf: Loyal and Dedicated

 * **Summon Effect:** Wolf brings with it the reinforcement of the hunting pack.
-When summoned, draw a number of additional cards equal to Wolf's Rank.
+When first summoned, draw a number of additional cards equal to Wolf's Rank.
-* **Rider Bonus:** As a dedicated member of the pack, Wolf adds a +1 to the result of any Assist Chain that you either Start, Continue, or Make Use of on your turn.
+* **Rider Bonus:** As a dedicated member of the pack, Wolf allow you to make an additional Assist action on your turn, as long as its effects target an ally.